AbdulRafayZia/Chat-app-Next-JS-GO-/README.md

-# GoChat Application
+# Next.js Chat Application Frontend

 ## Introduction

-GoChat is a simple chat application built in Golang, utilizing WebSocket for individual user messaging, creating and joining chat rooms, and chatting within those rooms.
-Additionally, the application provides user authentication functionalities through HTTPS GET and POST requests for signup and login.
+This project is the frontend implementation of a chat application using Next.js, a React framework for building server-side rendered and statically generated web applications.
+The chat application provides real-time messaging functionalities, allowing users to engage in individual and group conversations.

 ## Features

-- **Individual Messaging:** Users can send and receive messages privately through WebSocket connections.
+- **Real-time Messaging:** Utilizes WebSocket for real-time messaging between users.
-- **Room Creation and Joining:** Users can create chat rooms and join existing ones to engage in group conversations.
+- **User Authentication:** Provides secure signup and login functionalities.
-- **Room Chat:** Users can exchange messages within chat rooms with other participants.
+- **Chat Rooms:** Supports creating and joining chat rooms for group conversations.
-- **User Authentication:** Secure signup and login functionalities are provided through HTTPS GET and POST requests.
+- **Responsive Design:** Ensures optimal user experience across various devices and screen sizes.

 ## Installation